<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Contribution limits may vary from year to year.
 Check out the current HSA contribution limits here

-Who can contribute to a HSA?
+Who can contribute to a Health Savings Account (HSA)?

 What happens if I become eligible to contribute to an HSA mid-year (not January 1)?